 How will my V&A Academy online course be delivered?

-Video lectures are delivered using Microsoft Teams software.
-You can either watch in real time by joining a Teams 'Live Event', or you can view the lecture later on Microsoft Stream, a private video network.
+Live learning is a big part of the V&A Academy Online experience.
+You can watch in real time by joining a Teams 'Live Event' or Teams Meeting, or you can view the session later on Microsoft Stream, a private video network, to which only you and your fellow learners will have access.

-Additional study materials include lecture handouts, copies of the lecture presentations, further reading lists and other resources.
+Additional study materials may include pre-recorded video tutorials, lecture handouts, PDF copies of PowerPoint presentations, further reading lists and other resources.
+These are all held in a secure space within your learning environment.

-Discussion spaces may be peer-to-peer, where you will have the chance to share your perspective on a given topic and explore the perspectives of your fellow students, or they may be expert-led, either by a curator or by one of our tutors.
-Discussions may be moderated by a course administrator.
+Whatever you are studying, the social aspect of your learning is critical.
+In your learning environment you will find peer-to-peer discussion spaces, where you will have the chance to share your perspective on the topic at hand and explore the perspectives of your fellow students.
+Often you will be joined in these spaces by a V&A curator or by one of our tutors.
+Discussions are moderated by a course administrator.

-Unlike some online courses, each V&A Academy online course is a closed online learning environment, accessible only to students, tutors and administrators for that specific course, so whether you are in a Question-and-Answer (Q&A) session or a peer-to-peer discussion, you will always have a good sense of who is in the room.
+Unlike some online courses, each V&A Academy online course is a closed online learning environment, accessible only to students, tutors and administrators for that specific course, so whether you are in a Question-and-Answer (Q&A) session or a peer-to-peer discussion, you will always have a good sense of the people you are learning alongside.

 How many hours a week will I need to set aside?